AyyasyRosadi/Electron-Webview-App/readme.md

 simple way:

 1. Installing Package
    > if you dont have npm or yarn you can download from this url https://nodejs.org/en/download.

 - using npm: "run npm i"
 - using yarn: "yarn install"

-2. Create .env file and insert your url name, you can see the example like on .example.env file.
+2. Put your url on variable LOAD_URL inside file main.js
 3. Run it.

 - using npm : "npm run start"